THE LAWS OF THE HUNTERIAN SOCIETY

-(Amended and Revised 1922.
-1937, 1949, 1953, 1959, 1962, 1973, 1983, 1984,1988, and 2002)
+As amended and Revised 1922, 1937, 1949, 1953, 1959, 1962, 1973, 1983, 1984,1988, 2002, 2006, 2011 and 2017.

-The Hunterian Society was founded 3rd February 1819, for the cultivation and promotion of the Science and Practice of Medicine.
-The name was selected as an earnest of the spirit in which its proceeding should be conducted, and the motto, “Ratio Societatis Vinculum,” was subsequently adopted as the basis of its operation.
+1. The Hunterian Society was founded on 3rd February 1819, for the cultivation and promotion of the Science and Practice of Medicine.
+The Society’s motto is Ratio Societatis Vinculum.

 CONSTITUTION OF THE SOCIETY

 2. The Society shall consist of Fellows, Honorary Fellows, Life Fellows and Associate Fellows.
 Fellows, other than Honorary Fellows and Associate Fellows, on admission will normally be registered Medical Practitioners, Dentists, Nurses or Medical Scientists.
 Other related professionals such as Medical Ethicists, Information Technologists and Medical Historians will be considered by Council up to a limit of 10% of the Fellowship.
 The Council may also elect as Honorary Fellows distinguished men or women, who need not be Medical Practitioners.

 3. The Officers of the Society shall be elected from the Fellows, and shall consist of a President, a President-Elect, up to two Vice-Presidents, a Treasurer, an Honorary Secretary, a Curator and an Editor.

 4. The Council of the Society shall consist of the Officers and up to four other Fellows.
 The Council shall conduct the management of the affairs of the Society.

 5. All the Members of Council shall act as the Charity Trustees of the Society and have responsibility for controlling the management and administration of the Charity and its property.